amsterjanis/owncloud-login-skin-for-roundcube/README.md

 ## Compatibility

-So far tested only on modern browsers, no clue what this thing does to IE. Use at your own risk.
+So far tested only on modern browsers (Firefox 37, Chrome 39, IE 11), no clue what this thing does to older IEs.
+Use at your own risk.

 ## Installation